 Relationships with possible connections.
 Building rapport with those around you can open up new opportunities.
 Whether you connect with someone at your current company, at a networking event or simply during your regularly scheduled day, connecting with others can be helpful when developing and planning your career.

 Relationships with interviewers and hiring managers.
-During interviews, it it beneficial to try and connect with your interviewers.
-Building these relationships can help you feel more calm and help employers better understand and connect with you are and whether you would be a good fit for the position.
+During interviews, it is beneficial to try and connect with your interviewers.
+Building these relationships can help you feel calmer and help employers better understand and connect with you and whether you would be a good fit for the position.

 How to build rapport